 Mr. Brown has almost 40 years' experience in the insurance industry including a number of CEO and Chairman roles.
 Mr. Brown has also served on the Boards of numerous private and public companies.
-He is currently the Chairman of Hamilton Re, Ltd. and also serves on the Board of Hamilton Insurance Group, where he recently became chair of the Underwriting Committee after serving several years as Chair of the Finance & Governance Committee.
-Mr. Brown is on the Board of Bermuda Commercial Bank and is currently acting as Interim Chairman.
-He recently stepped down after 20 years as Chairman of the

-Bermuda Stock Exchange, where he remains Deputy Chairman and has also recently joined the Board of one of the main exchanges operated by Miami Stock Exchange.
+He is currently the Chairman of Hamilton Insurance Group and Chairman of its key operating subsidiary Hamilton Reinsurance Bermuda.
+Mr. Brown is also Chair of Bermuda Commercial Bank.
+He stepped down after 20 years as Chairman of the Bermuda Stock Exchange, where he remains Deputy Chairman and has joined the Board of one of the main exchanges operated by Miami Stock Exchange.
 Mr. Brown is a Fellow of the Institute of Chartered Accountants (UK) and a member of CPA Bermuda.